STATE OF NEW YORK

-OGC Op.
-No. 08-10-04
+OGC Opinion No. 08-10-04

 The Office of General Counsel issued the following opinion on October 10, 2008, representing the position of the New York State Insurance Department.

-Re: Down Payment for Personal Automobile Insurance
+RE: Down Payment for Personal Automobile Insurance

 Questions Presented: